-“The NCIN scholarships provide opportunities for students from underrepresented groups in nursing to develop leadership skills through programs that are offered to them as well as opportunities to work with a mentor while they are in bachelor’s program,” said Ann Marie P. Mauro, PhD, RN, CNL, CNE Clinical Associate Professor, and NCIN Program Liaison at NYUCN.
-“The NCIN scholarship program not only increases the number of nurses from these underrepresented groups, but it also helps meet the nursing shortage more rapidly, encouraging graduates to continue their nursing education and hopefully to become nurse faculty educators in the future.”
+“The NICN scholarships provide opportunities for students from underrepresented groups in nursing to develop leadership skills through programs that are offered to them as well as opportunities to work with a mentor while they are in bachelor’s program,” said Ann Marie P. Mauro, PhD, RN, CNL, Clinical Associate Professor, and NCIN Program Liaison at NYUCN.
+“The NCIN scholarship program not only increases the number of nurses from these underrepresented groups, but it also helps meet the nursing shortage more rapidly, encouraging graduates to continue their nursing education and hopefully to become nurse faculty educators in the future,” she said.

-“NYU College of Nursing has a proud history of preparing graduates for leadership roles in clinical practice, education, and research,” said NYUCN Dean Eileen Sullivan-Marx, PhD, RN, FAAN, Erline Perkins McGriff Professor.
-“We are committed to cultivating leadership competencies in baccalaureate students from underrepresented groups who represent our hope for the future for making significant contributions to reducing health disparities and improving clinical outcomes in academic or clinical settings in which they choose to play a leadership role.”
+“NYU College of Nursing has a proud history of preparing graduates for leadership roles in clinical practice, education, and research,” said NYUCN Dean Judi Haber.
+“We are committed to cultivating leadership competencies in baccalaureate students from underrepresented groups who represent our hope for the future for making significant contributions to reducing health disparities and improving clinical outcomes in academic or clinical settings in which they choose to play a leadership role,” Dr. Haber said.

-To date, the NCIN scholarship program has supported 25 students (NCIN Round 1, Round 4, and Round 5 scholars) at NYUCN.
-Currently, 27% of the Round 1 scholars have returned to NYUCN to begin their MS program, and 100% of the Round 4 scholars have taken graduate courses.
+To date, the NCIN scholarship program has supported 15 students (NCIN Round 1 Scholars) at NYUCN.
+Currently, 27% of the Round 1 Scholars have returned to NYUCN to begin their MS program.

 By bringing more nurses into the profession at the baccalaureate and master’s degree levels, the NCIN program also helps to address the nation’s nurse faculty shortage.
 Data from the U.S. Health Resources and Services Administration show that nurses entering the profession via baccalaureate programs are four times more likely than other nurses to pursue a graduate degree in nursing.
 This trend is reflected in the NCIN scholars, as 91 percent of the students receiving funding in the first three years of the program indicate a desire to advance their education to the master’s and doctoral levels.

-For more information about NYUCN’s accelerated program, visit http://www.nyu.edu/nursing/academicprograms/futurestudents/acceleratedstudentstories.html.
-To learn more about the NCIN program, visit www.newcareersinnursing.org.
+For more information about NYUCN’s accelerated program, visit http://www.nyu.edu/nursing/academicprograms/futurestudents/acceleratedstudentstories.html To find learn more about the NCIN program, visit www.newcareersinnursing.org.